 Shared drives in Google Drive do not contribute to this limit.
 Code42 can monitor unlimited shared drives in Google Drive.

 - Code42 prioritizes file-based monitoring.
-Detection of folder sharing permissions changes in Box and OneDrive environments may be delayed.
+Detection of folder sharing permissions changes in Box and OneDrive environments may not be reflected as file activity or may be delayed.

 - Drives and files owned by suspended (Google Drive and Box) or blocked (OneDrive) users may still generate events if they are shared with others.
 When other users interact with those shared drives or files, those users may generate file activity that is captured by Code42.
 No new activity is generated by the suspended or blocked user.

 - Once authorized, Code42 has access to metadata on users, files, and drives.

 - Code42 does not store information about the administrator account used for authentication.
 The administrator who authorizes the cloud storage connection is solely granting permission for Code42 to read specific data in your environment.

 When ongoing file activity is detected, Code42 temporarily streams files from your cloud storage or email service to the Code42 cloud to calculate the file hash.
 (Code42 does not calculate hash value during the initial inventory process.)

 This appears in your vendor logs as users downloading files.
 The requesting service's IP address may point to Microsoft Azure hosts.
 Consider adding these IP addresses to your allowlist to reduce false alerts in your vendor logs, keeping in mind that these addresses can change.

 Code42 never stores file contents or writes them to disk during this process.

 Code42 can only connect to your cloud storage environment when supported by that vendor's plan or license.
 For more information, see Vendor license requirements for Code42 data connections.